 Height is also important when placing the light source.
 These one light portraits use a light that’s at eye level to the subject or higher.

 Why?
-Face lighting below is unnatural.
+Face lighting from below is unnatural.
 It looks like holding a flashlight under your chin while sitting around a campfire to tell scary stories.
+It looks creepy.